Solid waste treatment methods

 –The industry has a department in charge of the environment.

-The world goes to no landfills.
+The world moves to no landfill.

 Application of advanced technologies, waste recycling.